 - Applicants with children receiving whole-day child care services (i.e. groups aged 0 to 2 and 2 to 3) must pass the means test and the “social needs" test within the same assessment period in order to qualify themselves for the fee remission.
 You may download “Social Needs” Assessment Form for Kindergarten and Child Care Centre Fee Remission (only applicable to whole-day fee remission application from children aged between 0 and 3 attending child care centre or kindergarten-cum-child care centre) (SFO 235A), if required.

 - The SFO has introduced the family-based “Household Application for Student Financial Assistance Schemes” to facilitate families with children attending primary and secondary school(s) or kindergarten(s) / child care centre(s) to apply for student financial assistance.

-- The briefing sessions regarding the admission arrangements for K1 classes in the kindergartens for 2021/22 school year will be organized by the EDB in late 2020.
+- The briefing sessions regarding the admission arrangements for K1 classes in the kindergartens for the 2021/22 school year organized by the EDB were held in September and October 2020.
 Read More